Sanke926/Tailenrich/README.md

 - `R >= 4.2`
 - base R `parallel`

-The core TailEnrich run in this package does not require extra CRAN or Bioconductor packages.
+The core TailEnrich analysis does not require additional CRAN or Bioconductor packages.

 ### Optional for rebuilding figures